BYU-Hydroinformatics/gwdm/docs/source/datapreparation.rst

 **Introduction**
 ---------------

-Before importing data into the GWDM app, the following data content needs to be collected and prepared \:\
+Before importing data into the GWDM app, the following data content needs to be collected and prepared\:\

   * Region Boundary
   * Aquifers
   * Well locations
   * Measurements (Time Series Data)

-A region is typically a state, country, or water management agency boundary and represents the top of the data heirarchy.
+A region is typically a state, country, or water management agency boundary and represents the top of the data hierarchy.
 In one region, there may be one or more aquifers in which wells are located.
 Each well may have time series data in one or multiple files that show historical trends of groundwater data such as water table elevations, water quality, etc. The following diagram graphically illustrates the relationship of the different data components:

 .. image:: images_dataprep/data_tree.png
       :height: 811px